almarklein/asgineer/README.md

     asgish.run(main, 'uvicorn', 'localhost:8080')
 ```

-You can start the server by running this script, or start it the "ASGI way", e.g.
+You can start the server by running this script, or start it the *ASGI way*, e.g.
 with Uvicorn:
 ```
 $ uvicorn example:main --host=localhost --port=8080